John-smith088/TriviaGame/README.md

 - Clone the repository to your local machine.

 2. Setup:
-- Install Pygame: pip install pygame.
+- Install Pygame: pip install pygame
+- Download the files from the repo
-- Run the game: python main.py.
+- Run the game: python launchGame.py

 3. Gameplay:
 - The game starts with a main menu displaying options like Start and Exit.